ssddi456/generator-notebook/generators/app/templates/readme.md

 why this?

-* gist : no res
-* jsbin : not node
-* ipython : failed when install zmq on windows

-support node and mongo
+now support node and mongo.

+sense tool template.